Getting started with LangChain and AI Configs

 Here is how to get the AI Config:

-In Node.js, the SDK uses the provided fallback configuration when LaunchDarkly is unreachable.
-In Python, the default parameter is optional; if omitted, the SDK returns a disabled config as the fallback.
+The fallback argument is optional.
+If omitted (Python) or passed as undefined (Node.js), the SDK returns a disabled config as the fallback.
 Check the enabled property and handle the disabled case in your application.

 Best practices